KROIA/Voicemail-Box/Software/Demos/F469/F469_HelloAudio/README.md

 # HelloAudio for the F469
+The HelloAudio example is just a empty application ready to expand on.
+Copy the project in case you want to develop a custom application.

-This setup guide describes step by step how to setup a completly new project for the Voice Mail Box platform.
+Below is a setup guide that describes step by step how to configure a completly new project for the Voice Mail Box platform.
 It uses the **STM32F469I-DISCOVERY** board.
+> [!WARNING]
-Read each instruction carfully since there are many pitfalls.
+> Read each instruction carfully since there are many pitfalls.

 ## Content
 - [Project creation](#project-creation)